-The response phase includes the mobilization of the necessary emergency services and first responders in the disaster area.
-This is likely to include a first wave of core emergency services, such as firefighters, police and public works crews.
+In the response phase, emergency services and first responders are mobilized to the disaster area.
+This includes a first wave of core emergency services, such as firefighters, police, and public works crews.